mickymacirl/CI-P3-FruitHM/README.md

 ### Tutorials

-Some helpful tutorials that were reference to help with coding some of the design and structure:
+Some helpful tutorials that were a reference to help with coding some of the design and structure:

 * *[Data Flair Hangman Game Python](https://data-flair.training/blogs/hangman-game-python-code/)*
 * *[Geeks for Geeks Hangman Game Python](https://www.geeksforgeeks.org/hangman-game-python/)*